Find a Law Firm

 Find an Approved Solicitor on the The Royal Bank of Scotland plc Conveyancing Panel

-Royal Bank of Scotland Conveyancing Panel Recently Asked Questions
+Common questions asked concerning the Royal Bank of Scotland Conveyancing Panel

-What happens if my lawyer’s firm is suspended from the Royal Bank of Scotland Solicitor panel prior to the moving date as agreed at exchange of contracts?
+Please explain the implications if my lawyer’s firm is expelled from the Royal Bank of Scotland Solicitor panel before completion?

-First, this is very unlikely to happen.
+First, this is a very rare occurrence.
 In most cases even where a law firm is removed off of a panel the lender would allow the completion to go ahead as the lender would appreciate the difficulties that they would place you in if you have ti instruct a new solicitor days before completion.
 In a worst case scenario where the lender insists that you instruct a new firm then it is possible for a very good lawyer to expedite the conveyancing albeit that you may pay a significant premium for this.
 The analogous situation is where a buyer instructs a lawyer, exchanges contracts and the law firm is shut down by the regulator such as the SRA.
-Again, in this situation you can find lawyers who can troubleshoot their way to bring the conveyancing to a satisfactory conclusion - albeit for a fee.
+Again, in this situation you can find lawyers who can troubleshoot their way to bring the conveyancing to a satisfactory conclusion - albeit at a cost.

 Royal Bank of Scotland will need an independent valuation of the property.
 Your lawyer will not arrange this.
 Usually Royal Bank of Scotland will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.
 You may wish to consider appointing your own surveyor to carry out a survey or prepare a home buyers report on the property.
 It is up to you to satisfy yourself that the property is structurally sound before you buy it.
 If the survey or report reveals that building work is needed, you should tell your solicitor.
 You may wish to renegotiate with the seller. or Your lawyer will not organise the survey but they may be able to put you in touch with a local one that they recommend.
 RICS offers a find a surveyor service (just google it) where you can search for a qualified surveyor by postcode.
 As you are getting a mortgage with Royal Bank of Scotland you could contact your them to see if they have a list of approved surveyors.